ZewoGraveyard/Redis/README.md

 __WARNING:__ This is a first draft and the syntax is open to discussion.
 Beware of changes.

-PubSub can subscribe to multiple channels at once, but you've to unsubscribe of one at time.
+PubSub can subscribe to multiple channels at once, but you have to unsubscribe one at time.

 ```swift
 let redis = try Redis("127.0.0.1", 6379)